 Specific Requirement Regarding Disclosure of a Death on the Property

 If you fail to make this disclosure to a prospective buyer, you’ve run afoul of California law.
 If a person ends up purchasing your residence and you fail to make this disclosure, you will have failed to make a material disclosure to the buyer.
-If the prospective buyer learns of the death on the premises after signing a sales contract, this failure to disclose this material fact provides the buyer the ability to walk away from the contract.
+If the prospective buyer learns of the death on the premises after signing a sales contract, this failure to disclose this material fact provides the buyer with the ability to walk away from the contract.

 If a buyer purchased your residence and learns you failed to disclose a death at the property, the buyer would be in a position to take legal action against you and seek damages in the form of financial recovery from you.
 The claim for damages would be based not only on the material violation of the California disclosure law but also upon a contention that the death negatively impacts the value of the property.
 In other words, had the buyer known of the death and elected to proceed with making an offer, that offer would have been less than what actually was put forth.